simkaurd/3040-A2/README.md

 ## Instructions
 ### **Setting up your GitHub Repository**
 * ***Concept of Etter's Book***: GitHub leverage's Git's version control system.
-What this means is that GitHub provides us a platform where we can manage both code and documentation in one place.
-As Andrew Etter mentions in their book, using a version control system allows for collaboration among a team, provides a log which can be helpful to track changes and solve defects as well as allows seemless integration of documentation all in one place.
-Hence using GitHub will be great for managing your online portfolio.
+What this means is that GitHub provides us a platform where we can manage both code and documentation in one place and also keep a track of all the changes we make.
+As Andrew Etter mentions in their book, using a version control system allows for collaboration among a team, and provides a common platform for team members to use.
+Following this, using GitHub will be a great tool for managing your online portfolio.
 * ***Steps***:
   1. Sign in to your github account [here](https://github.com/login).
   2. Navigate to your dashboard and click on **New** button at the top left to create a new repository.